IISH/huizen-holland/README.md

 The new data can then be used for research on the multiple villages and the cities.

 ## Usage
-In order to use the code to process the data there are a couple of things that need to be done.
+In order to use the code to process the data there are two things that can be done.
 These are:

+- Downloading the code directly from github to a local folder.
-- Have an IDE to open the code and run it from the IDE or use the command line to execute the Java file
+    - Have an IDE to open the code and run it from within the IDE.
-- Download the project from github to a local folder
+- Call the java application by using the command line.
-- Have the data to process available for usage, which needs to be referred to by
+    - Have the java application downloaded and ready for use.
-  * editing the configuration to comply the format used in the code
-  * referring to the files needed via the command line as parameters (still work in progress)

-Remember to make sure the files are in the correct format for the program to handle them.
+Remember to make sure the files needed exist in the same folder as the application/code and are in the correct format for the program to handle them.

 #### Raw data
 The format for the first file, e.g. the database with the raw information about the number of houses,